-YOUNGSTOWN, Ohio (WKBN) – The Great American Eclipse will happen three weeks from now on Aug.
+YOUNGSTOWN, Ohio (WKBN) – The Great American Eclipse will happen on Monday, Aug.
 21.

 But what does that mean for those of us in the Valley?

 “The sun is the largest thing in the solar system, obviously,” said Curt Spivey, engineer at the Ward Beecher Planetarium at Youngstown State.
 “The moon is one-fifth the size of the earth.”

 And the sun is 109-times the size of the earth.